kura52/sushi-browser-tips/docs/tab.md

 *********

 ### 1. Multi-row tab
-Multistep tabs can be used in the Sushi Browser. and ordinary tabs can be switched to Multi-row tabs from the main menu.
+Multi-row tabs can be used in the Sushi Browser.
+And ordinary tabs can be switched to Multi-row tabs from the main menu.
 Also, the number of steps of the multistep tabs and the maximum and minimum tab width can be configured from "Settings > Tabs".
 ![multi](img/tab-multi.gif)
 ![multi-setting](img/tab-multi-setting.png)